RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/orb-slam-setup-guidance.md

 5. [References](#References)

 ## Introduction
+This [link](https://medium.com/@j.zijlmans/lsd-slam-vs-orb-slam2-a-literature-based-comparison-20732df431d) explains the ORB SLAM2 technique in detail.
+Also, at the end it briefly discusses the different part of ORB SLAM2 code and how changing the different parameters will affect the performance of ORB SLAM.

 ## Installation (for stereo mode)
 ORB-SLAM2 has multiple dependencies on other ROS libraries which includes Pangolin, OpenCV, Eigen3, DBoW2, and g2o. **[Pangolin](https://github.com/stevenlovegrove/Pangolin)** library is used for the visualization and user interface.**[OpenCV](https://docs.opencv.org/3.4.3/d7/d9f/tutorial_linux_install.html)** is used for image manipulation and feature extraction. **[Eigen3](http://eigen.tuxfamily.org)** library for performing mathematical operations on the Matrices.
 Finally, **[DBoW2](https://github.com/dorian3d/DBoW2)** is an improved version of the DBow library, for indexing and converting images into a bag-of-word representation.
 It implements a hierarchical tree for approximating nearest neighbors in the image feature space and creating a visual vocabulary.
 It also implements an image database with inverted and direct files to index images and enabling quick queries and feature comparisons. **[G2o](https://github.com/RainerKuemmerle/g2o)** is C++ library for optimizing graph-based nonlinear error functions.
 This helps in solving the global BA problem in ORB-SLAM2.<br/>